 Example: Ben & Jerry’s

-Ice cream company Ben & Jerry’s also discusses how they believe ice cream can change the world, including in human rights/dignity, social/economic justice and the environment.
+Ice cream company Ben & Jerry also discusses how they believe ice cream can change the world, including human rights/dignity, social/economic justice, and the environment.

 “Patagonia or Ben & Jerry’s – they have a history of action,” said Jenn.
 “So when they do communicate something that they care about it is very authentic.”

-That’s why action is so important.
+That’s why action is so necessary.
 Say something but then also do something!

 Sometimes negative backlash doesn’t tell the whole story either.
 Think about Nike’s Colin Kaepernick campaign.
-It received a ton of negative press but Nike share of voice skyrocketed and so did sales.
+It received a ton of negative press, but Nike’s share of voice skyrocketed, and so did sales.
 Some people complained.
 Some burned their Nike shoes in the streets.
 Others bought Nike products in response to the social stand.